Cultural Differences to Expect in Namibia

 Historical and Political Background

-Namibia has a complex history shaped by colonization and struggles for independence.
-Formerly known as German South-West Africa, Namibia was occupied by Germany in the late 19th century before falling under South African rule during World War I. The country fought for independence, which was achieved in 1990.
+Namibia has a complex history shaped by colonisation and struggles for independence.
+Before European colonisation, Namibia was inhabited by various indigenous groups, including the San, Nama, Herero, and Ovambo people.
+Formerly known as German South-West Africa, Namibia was occupied by Germany in the late 19th century, culminating in the Herero and Namaqua genocide (1904-1908), where tens of thousands of Herero and Nama people were killed, before falling under South African rule during World War I. The country fought for independence, which was achieved in 1990.
 Namibia has since established itself as a stable and democratic nation.

 Namibian Demographics

-Namibia is home to diverse ethnic groups, each with its unique customs and languages.
-The largest ethnic groups include the Ovambo, Herero, Damara, Nama, and San communities.
-English is the official language, but many Namibians also speak indigenous languages such as Oshiwambo, Otjiherero, and Nama.
+Namibia is home to diverse ethnic groups, each with its unique customs and languages, and estimated population to be around 2.6 million people as of 2024.
+The largest ethnic groups include the Ovambo, Herero, Damara, Nama, and San communities, with additional smaller communities including the Himba, Kavango, and Caprivan peoples.
+English is the official language, and some locals are even predominantly Afrikaans speaking, but many Namibians also speak indigenous languages such as Oshiwambo, Otjiherero, and Nama.
 The country also exhibits religious diversity, with Christianity being the predominant religion, followed by traditional indigenous beliefs and Islam.

 Traditional Beliefs and Customs